Opentrons/opentrons/api/docs/v2/new_pipette.rst

 .. versionadded:: 2.0

-.. removed note for info below to match Modules text

-When you load a pipette in a protocol, you inform the OT-2 that you want the specified pipette to be present.
-Even if you do not use the pipette anywhere else in your protocol, the Opentrons App and the OT-2 will not let your protocol proceed until all pipettes loaded with ``load_instrument`` are attached to the OT-2.
+Similar to working with labware and modules, you must inform the robot about the pipettes you want to use in your protocol.
+Even if you don't use the pipette anywhere else in your protocol, the Opentrons App and the robot won't let you start the protocol run until all pipettes loaded with ``load_instrument()`` are attached to the robot.

 .. _new-multichannel-pipettes: